maxschipper1/Arduino_car/README.md

 I will give the Arduino functions for the DC motors as well as the servo-motor and combining them to create a program for the car to follow.
    The original plan was to call on these functions using bluetooth, making it possible to steer the car from your device.
 Unfortunatly the bluetooth side of the project was too advanced and the time was too little.

 I will build a frame using legos.
-I will then 3D-print the body for a more aesthetic look.
+I will then 3D-print the body that I will create in CAD for a more aesthetic look.
+See the picture down below.

 **Components i will use:**
  * Arduino